micha-p/sqldump/README.md

 ##### SQL-injection via Request parameters

 To prevent SQL-injection, all supplied identifiers are backqoted and to prevent escaping, all backquotes are escaped by doubling them.
-Values are doublequoted, supplied double quotes are escaped the same way.
+All values are doublequoted, supplied double quotes are escaped the same way.
-Where-clauses are especially difficult to ckeck, as this would require full parsing of SQL-expressions.
+Where-clauses are especially difficult to check, as this would require full parsing of SQL-expressions.
-Therefore they are avoided, and identiefiers and values are transmitted in separate query fields.
+Therefore they are avoided, and identifiers and values are transmitted in separate query fields and quoted after importing.
+Numbers in limits are not quoted and therefore filtered by a strict regexp.

 ##### Javascript-Injection via Identifiers and Values